 Physically, the giant tree ranks at the top of many lists.
 It is one of the largest baobabs in South Africa, and at a whopping 72 feet high and 155 feet around, the widest on the entire continent.

-Besides its remarkable dimensions, the baobab is also one of the oldest trees on earth.
-According to some estimates, Sunland Baobab is 6,000 years.
-While there is some controversy regarding the age, carbon dating has placed the tree easily past the millennium mark, putting Sunland Baobab in the ranks of California's legendary sequoias.
+Besides its remarkable dimensions, the baobab is also one of the oldest trees on Earth.
+According to some estimates, Sunland Baobab is 6,000 years old.
+While there is some controversy regarding the age, carbon dating has placed the tree easily past the millennium mark, putting Sunland Baobab among the ranks of California's legendary sequoias.